aawaheed/magic/backend/files/misc/common-startup-files/default.md

 #### Search for a function or information

-If you cannot find the required function or information required to answer a question in your context, then use the following function:
+If the user is asking you to search for something, search for a function, or you cannot find the required function or information required to answer the user's question in your context, then use the following function to search for additional information, and/or functions:

 ___
 FUNCTION_INVOCATION[/misc/workflows/workflows/misc/get-context.hl]: